AODocs-Dev/api-documentation/src/Guides/60-Best practices/10-HTTP status codes and error scenarios.md

 ```

 To fix this error, make sure your security code is correct.
-The request should not be repeated with the same credentials, but may resend with a new or different security code.
+The request should not be repeated with the same credentials, but may be re-sent with a new or different security code.

 ### Unauthorized access to a resource